-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 44 of 62 PageID# 44

-179. Inspectors usually spend multiple days at Plaintiffs' facilities per inspection, and significantly disrupt facility operations during this time.
+- 182. Since 2013, OLC has conducted numerous warrantless inspections of Plaintiffs, as frequently as three times within a one-year period. - 183.
+The Licensing Regulations state that any "duly designated" VDH employee shall have the right of entry, and if the "owner, or person in charge, refuses entry, this shall be sufficient cause for immediate revocation or suspension of the license."
+12 Va.
+Admin.
+Code § 5-412-90 (emphasis added).
+Plaintiffs thus exist in a state of constant risk and fear of immediate loss of licensure, without notice or opportunity for a hearing. - 184.
+Inspectors usually spend multiple days at Plaintiffs' facilities per inspection, and significantly disrupt facility operations during this time.
 At many of Plaintiffs' facilities, at least one staff person must take time away from patient care to interface with the inspectors during the entire time that they are on site-typically no less than two to three days.
-Inspectors also intensively question staff members about their roles and facility operations.

-180. Because the Licensing Regulations mandate regulation in broad categories that are unsuited to abortion care, OLC inspectors have used them to cite providers for ostensible violations that are unrelated to safe abortion care.

-181. For example, A Capital Women's was cited for a deficiency when its staff physician had water spots on his lab coat.
-There is no regulation that specifically addresses this deficiency, but the individual inspectors employed a broad and subjective interpretation of the infection prevention policies and procedures mandated by the Licensing Regulations to cite the clinic.

-182. Even worse than targeting Plaintiffs with selective inspections and pretextual deficiencies, when conducting surprise inspections, OLC inspectors are permitted-and regularly request-to observe abortion procedures.
+Inspectors also intensively question staff members about their roles and facility operations. - 185.
+Because the Licensing Regulations mandate regulation in broad categories that are unsuited to abortion care, OLC inspectors have used them to cite providers for ostensible violations that are unrelated to safe abortion care. - 186.
+For example, A Capital Women's was cited for a deficiency when its staff physician had water spots on his lab coat.
+There is no regulation that specifically addresses this deficiency, but the individual inspectors employed a broad and subjective interpretation of the infection prevention policies and procedures mandated by the Licensing Regulations to cite the clinic. - 187.
+Even worse than targeting Plaintiffs with selective inspections and pretextual deficiencies, when conducting surprise inspections, OLC inspectors are permitted-and regularly request-to observe abortion procedures.
 Inspectors of Falls Church, Whole Woman's Health and A Capital Women's have approached patients in the waiting room, seeking their permission to watch their abortions.
 Many inspectors will not agree to complete the inspection until they have watched a procedure, and do so in a way that is intrusive to patients.

-183. At Falls Church, when inspectors were unable to find a patient who would allow them to observe their procedure during one of their visits, they returned the next day with the explicit goal of watching a procedure.
-In instances like these, patients are pressured into ceding their privacy to inspectors, and the medical and facility staff feel unable to advocate for their patients' privacy.
+- 188. At Falls Church, when inspectors were unable to find a patient who would allow them to observe their procedure during one of their visits, they returned the next day with the explicit goal of watching a procedure.
+In instances like these, patients are pressured into ceding their privacy to inspectors, and the medical and facility staff feel unable to advocate for their patients' privacy. - 189.
+At Falls Church, inspectors have also sat in on patient health educations sessions, during which educators and patients discuss personal healthcare decisions and confidential information. - 190.
+The Licensing Regulations also require licensed facilities to give inspectors full, unfettered access to unredacted records, without any safeguards limiting access to private, confidential, and/or patient-identifying information on site.

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 45 of 62 PageID# 45

-184. At Falls Church, inspectors have also sat in on patient health educations sessions, during which educators and patients discuss personal healthcare decisions and confidential information.

-185. The Licensing Regulations also require licensed facilities to give inspectors full, unfettered access to unredacted records, without any safeguards limiting access to private, confidential, and/or patient-identifying information on site.
 The Licensing Regulations require only that patient names and addresses be redacted by the facility prior to removal of records from the premises.
 12 Va.
 Admin.
-Code § 5-412-100.

-186. Inspectors can demand access to files for abortion patients that have visited the clinic at any time within the past seven years, requiring some Plaintiffs to change their record storage systems to keep files on hand.
+Code § 5-412-100. - 191.
+Inspectors can demand access to files for abortion patients that have visited the clinic at any time within the past seven years, requiring some Plaintiffs to change their record storage systems to keep files on hand.
 OLC inspectors also can, and have, examined the patient lists that the physician performing the abortion receives, which contain extensive personal and identifying information.
 OLC inspectors routinely make photocopies of patient charts and remove them from Plaintiffs' premises.
 These decisions are often arbitrary and without valid justification.
 For example, OLC inspectors once made and took a copy of a patient chart because they were displeased with the way the notes were written.